 A means to generate a simple text-based report based on the results from a measurement.
 Typically, this is used to get the latest results of a measurement in a human-readable format, but with the --start-time and --stop-time options, you can get results from any time range you like.
+It's possible to generate the report by automatically fetching the results from the API, by reading a local file, or by reading standard input.

-Option Arguments Explanation auth RIPE Atlas key alias One of the RIPE Atlas key alias configured for results fetching. probe A comma-separated list of probe ids Limit the report to only results obtained from specific probes. probe Aacomsma-separated list of ASNs Limit the report to only results obtained from probes belonging to specific ASNs. rende e Dene of: dns, http, ntp, ping, raw, The renderer you want to use.
-If this isn't defined, an ssl_consistency, sslcert, traceroute, appropriate renderer will be selected. traceroute_aspath, aggregate_ping aggre e One of bstatus, prefix_v4, prefix_v6, Tell the rendering engine to aggregate the results by the country, rtt-median, asn_v4, asn_v6 selected option.
-Note that if you opt for aggregation, no output will be generated until all results are received. star -AmilSo timestamp The start time of the report.
-The format should conform to YYYY-MM-DDTHH:MM:SS stop -tAimlesO timestamp The stop time of the report.
+Option Arguments Explanation auth RIPE Atlas key alias One of the RIPE Atlas key alias configured for results fetch- ing. probe A comma-separated list of probe ids Limit the report to only results obtained from specific probes. probe Aacomsma-separated list of ASNs Limit the report to only results obtained from probes belong- ing to specific ASNs. rende Ome of: dns, http, ntp, ping, raw, The renderer you want to use.
+If this isn't defined, an approssl_consistency, sslcert, traceroute, priate renderer will be selected. traceroute_aspath, aggregate_ping from-fAifike path The source of the data to be rendered.
+Conflicts with specify- ing a measurement_id to fetch from the API. aggre@neeofbystatus, prefix_v4, prefix_v6, Tell the rendering engine to aggregate the results by the secountry, rtt-median, asn_v4, asn_v6 lected option.
+Note that if you opt for aggregation, no output will be generated until all results are received. start AmilSO timestamp The start time of the report.
+The format should conform to YYYY-MM-DDTHH:MM:SS stop-tAimISO timestamp The stop time of the report.
 The format should conform to YYYY-MM-DDTHH:MM:SS